 At the top of Central America, Guatemala is one of the most exciting countries in the region.

-A staple on the backpacker “gringo trail” for years, the attractions of Guatemala are only now opening themselves up to other visitors.
+A staple on the backpacker “gringo trail” for years, the attractions of Guatemala are only now opening themselves up to other visitors in a post-pandemic world.

 Guatemala boasts a rich Mayan culture.
 There are colonial towns full of charm and rainforests full of life.
 There are ancient ruins, lovely lakes, and rumbling volcanoes.